Wednesday NBA Betting, DFS Cheat Sheet for All 11 Games: Favorite Bets, Injuries to Know, More

 Wednesday NBA: Injuries to Know

-In today’s NBA Injury Report, we broke down the betting and DFS impact of the slate’s key injury situations:
+In our NBA Injury Report, we broke down the betting and DFS impact of the slate’s key injury situation tonight:

-- Warriors: DeMarcus Cousins (rest) and Shaun Livingston (rest) are out.
+- Warriors C DeMarcus Cousins (rest) is out.

-Here’s a snippet from that piece on the Celtics:
+Here’s a snippet from that piece on Cousins:

 Wednesday NBA: DFS Values and Tournament Plays

-With rotations still in flux due to the trade deadline, there’s a ton of value on today’s NBA DFS slate.
-Right now, there are four players with Projected Plus/Minus values above +8.0 on DraftKings:
+Due to some injury situations, along with new roles for players after the trade deadline, there’s a ton of value on today’s NBA DFS slate.
+Right now, there are seven players with Projected Plus/Minus values above +8.0 (which is ridiculous value) on DraftKings:

-We also have a new metric this year at FantasyLabs called “Leverage Score,” which combines our ceiling projections and our ownership projections to identify potential undervalued GPP plays.
+We also have a new metric this season at FantasyLabs called “Leverage Score,” which combines our ceiling projections and our ownership projections to identify potential undervalued guaranteed prize pool plays.

-One player with a high Leverage Score tonight on FanDuel is Nuggets center Nikola Jokic, who has a high ceiling projection and Projected Plus/Minus but should have low ownership.
+One player with a high Leverage Score tonight on DraftKings is Bucks wing Giannis Antetokounmpo, who has a high ceiling projection and Projected Plus/Minus, but should have low ownership.

 Wednesday NBA: Best Player Props

-There are currently a whopping 11 player props in our tool with a Bet Quality of 10.
-This season, those bets have hit at a 57% rate.
+There are currently eight player props in our tool with a Bet Quality of 10.
+This season, those bets have both hit at a 57% rate

 Note: Player props move very quickly, and our projections are updated throughout the day in reaction to news.
 For up-to-date projections compared to posted props, visit the FantasyLabs Player Props Tool.